 The IUD/IUS (‘The Coil’)

 There are 2 types of contraceptive intra-uterine devices, one is made of copper and the other is made from plastic impregnated with a synthetic form of the hormone progesterone (the ‘Mirena Coil’).
-If you are considering either of these as a form of contraception, please make an initial appointment with Jo Chambers (Nurse Practitioner) or a GP to discuss.
+If you are considering either of these as a form of contraception, please make an initial appointment with our Nurse Practitioner or a GP to discuss.

 The doctor will take swabs to exclude any genital tract infections before fitting the contraceptive device.
 We also need to be certain there is no risk of you already being pregnant before we can fit the device.
 This means you that need to either already be using a reliable method of contraception or have abstained from any sexual intercourse for the previous 3 weeks and have had a negative pregnancy test.

 The contraceptive device is fitted inside the uterus by one of our experienced doctors.
 They will perform an internal examination first to find the position and size of your uterus.
 Fitting the device can take 15-20 minutes.
 It can be uncomfortable and can cause some light bleeding so it’s a good idea to bring a sanitary pad to wear afterwards.
-We usually advise women to take 400mgs Ibuprofen (if you are able to safely take anti-inflammatory medications) before you attend your coil fitting appointment.
+We usually advise women to take 400mgs Ibuprofen (if they are able to safely take anti-inflammatory medications) before they attend coil fitting appointments.